 You can apply now for any available cohort in the future, no maximum lead time.
 However, the sooner you apply, the more likely you are to secure a place in one of the earliest available cohorts.

-We will be sending out information about your prep work.
-You will receive this 60 -50 days before your first day at Dev Bootcamp.
-You cannot ask for or receive this prep material any earlier than 60 days before your cohort begins.
+We will be sending out information about your prep work immediately after you're admitted.
+Phase 0 will officially begin 9 weeks before your first day on campus at Dev Bootcamp.
+You cannot ask for or receive Phase 0 material any earlier than 9 weeks before your cohort begins.
 We want the entire cohort beginning at the same time.

-16-20 boots are admitted every 3 weeks for a 9 week intensive.
-Meaning you'll be with around 55 or so boots of varying levels throughout the course, and you'll meet and network with over 80 students throughout your time here.
-But your main cohort will be a very intimate 16-20 boots with two teachers and a facilitator.
+A new cohort of students is admitted every 3 weeks for a 9 week intensive.
+Meaning you'll be with students of varying levels throughout the course, and you'll meet and network with over 100 students throughout your time here.
+The cohort size is flexible for many reasons but we maintain a ratio of about 10 students per teacher.
+This ensures that students are getting plenty of attention, review, and guidance.

 Tuition for Dev Bootcamp is $12,200.
-We require a $1000 non-refundable deposit upon acceptance to reserve your placement.
-There is no time limit on this as such, but your place will not be reserved until you pay your deposit.
+We require a $1,000 deposit ($250 of which is non-refundable) upon acceptance to reserve your placement.
+You will have 1 week from your acceptance date to pay your deposit, and your place will not be reserved until you pay your deposit.

 We offer a $500 scholarship if you're female, a veteran of the U.S. Military, or from an ethnic minority group underrepresented in the software engineering field (African American, Chicano/Latino, Native American, Pacific Islander).